eclipse/kuksa.val/README.md

 ## Building W3C-Server

+To build or use W3C-Server there are two separate paths:

+ - Native setup requires that all dependencies for building are installed and properly configured on local machine.
+CMake shall do some checks on configure time (e.g Boost version check), but it is possible that some optional or implicit requirements are missed or miss-configured.

+ - Docker container provides all dependencies for building and running available in one place, greatly improving setup and speed time.
+How to use Docker container of W3C-Server, check [_Docker environment_](#Docker_environment) chapter.

+Build steps described below are identical for both native and container usage.

 To generate new clean build (e.g. after git clone or after changing build configuration options), use standard CMake build order as shown below:

  - Go to W3C-Server directory